Juventus docked 15 points over transfer dealings

 The FIGC has also hit Agnelli and the club's former chief executive Maurizio Arrivabene with long bans.

+In a statement in November, the outgoing board said their resignations were "considered to be in the best social interest to recommend that Juventus equip itself with a new board of directors to address these issues".

 The Turin-based club were initially acquitted in an investigation in April 2022.
+The investigation concerned "revenues from player registration rights" between 2019 and 2021 and it was reopened in December 2022.

+Agnelli was president of Juventus for 12 years during which time the club ran up record losses.

 Juventus have denied any wrongdoing.
 Their next league game is at home to Atalanta on Sunday.